ayltai/mopub-nativead-adapters/README.md

 A working example can be found [here](https://github.com/ayltai/mopub-nativead-adapters/tree/master/app)

 ## Requirements
-This library supports Android 3.0 Honeycomb (API 11) or later.
+This library supports Android 4.1 Jelly Bean (API 16) or later.